fulcrumgenomics/sopt/README.md

 # sopt - Scala Option Parsing Library

 _sopt_ is a scala library for command line option parsing with minimal dependencies.
 It is designed for toolkits that have multiple "commands" such as [dagr](https://github.com/fulcrumgenomics/dagr) and [fgbio](https://github.com/fulcrumgenomics/fgbio).
-The latest API documentation can be found on [here](http://javadoc.io/doc/com.fulcrumgenomics/sopt_2.12).
+The latest API documentation can be found [here](http://javadoc.io/doc/com.fulcrumgenomics/sopt_2.12).

 It has the following high level features: